State-College-Plone/WebServerAuth/README.txt

     2. Copy WebServerAuth to the Products directory of your Zope instance.

-    3. Go to your-plone-site &rarr; site setup &rarr; Add/Remove Products, and install WebServerAuth.
+    3. Go to your-plone-site &rarr; site setup &rarr; Add-on Products, and install WebServerAuth.

     4. Have your web server always prompt for authentication on the HTTPS side.